Clarifications for developers, uploading applications, price setting, etc

 We do not provide any specific times or estimates beyond what is written in the approval guidelines as above.
 Note that applications not marked as "Published" in their edit node are not reviewed by our editors; and Denied applications not queued "To Be Reviewed" are not re-reviewed by our editors.

 Google Play (Android Market) did not have any form of application submission approval process until a few months prior to March 17, 2015, and should not be used for comparison when opening a support ticket.
 Applications submitted to Google Play are often immediately published even if they are junk, IP infringing, etc, and may only be reviewed afterward if they need removal by Google staff.
-Using such an argument when contacting us will cause your ticket to be closed.
+Your application approval status on other markets has no bearing on whether your submission will be approved on SlideME.
+Using such an argument when contacting us may cause your ticket to be closed.

 At the top of your application’s profile page, you will find the status of your application submission.
 The following labels will explain the status of your application in our catalog.
 Once your application status changes, an email will be sent informing you of this change and any issues or reasons for the change if applicable.
 Be sure to check your junk/spam folder of your registered email address, and that the email you have registered with SlideME is correct and without typos.